What are Economic Indicators?

 An economic indicator is a metric used to assess, measure, and evaluate the overall state of health of the macroeconomy.
 Economic indicators are often collected by a government agency or private business intelligence organization in the form of a census or survey, which is then analyzed further to generate an economic indicator.

 Financial analysts and investors keep track of macroeconomic indicators because the economy is a source of systematic risk that affects the growth or decline of all industries and companies.

 Which is the Primary Economic Indicator?

 Gross Domestic Product (GDP)

-The GDP is widely accepted as the primary indicator of macroeconomic performance.
-The GDP, as an absolute value, shows the overall size of an economy while changes in the GDP, often measured as real growth in GDP, shows the overall health of the economy.
+The Gross Domestic Product (GDP) is widely accepted as the primary indicator of macroeconomic performance.
+The GDP, as an absolute value, shows the overall size of an economy, while changes in the GDP, often measured as real growth in GDP, show the overall health of the economy.

 However, for all its uses, GDP is not a perfect measure of the economy.
-It is because GDP can vary by political definition even if there is no change in the economy.
-For instance, the EU imposed a rule on indebtedness that a country should maintain a deficit within 3% of its GDP.
-By estimating and including the black market in its GDP calculations, Italy boosted its economy by 1.3% in its first year.
+It is because GDP can vary by political definition even if there is no difference in the economy.
+For example, the EU imposed a rule on indebtedness that a country should maintain a deficit within 3% of its GDP.
+By estimating and including the black market in its GDP calculations, Italy boosted its economy by 1.3%.
 It gave the Italian government more freedom in budgetary spending.

 What are Other Economic Indicators?